danielkim1017/nextjs-seo-rank-tracker/README.md

 - OAuth authentication flows and secure session management
 - Scheduling jobs with cron in a production-ready app
 - Real-time data visualization and UI responsiveness
-- Deploying scalable apps on AWS or similar platforms
+- Deploying scalable apps using Vercel (CI/CD)

 ---